Evaluating Local Explanations using White-box Models: Methodology

-Similar to the case of Logistic Regression, no additive decomposition can be seen in the probability function.
-The log odds ratios of an instance $x_i$ with respect to class 1 has an intrinsic natural additive decomposition,
+Similar to the case of logistic regression, the prediction function does not naturally decompose into additive parts.
+However, the log odds ratio for an instance $x_n$ with respect to class $c$ has an intrinsic natural additive decomposition,